 The initial shorts of Star Wars: Visions don’t individually suffer because of their humanocentrism.
 They mostly emphasize visual dynamism and energy, finding creative and colorful ways to portray those familiar star wars we’ve been watching play out since 1977.
 But it’s surprising to see that so few of the anime studios involved stepped outside those familiar lines, given how wildly creative and unpredictable anime stories normally get, and how much they normally love non-human viewpoints.

 But by limiting themselves to such familiar character templates and types, the studios ended up limiting the stories they could tell, too.
-If Star Wars: Visions continues as a project, the producers could guarantee that the next batch of stories is even more dynamic and varied, just by asking the studios to think further outside these decades-old lines. and further into the immense diversity that makes Star Wars so compelling and memorable.
+If Star Wars: Visions continues as a project, the producers could guarantee that the next batch of stories is even more dynamic and varied, just by asking the studios to think further outside these decades-old lines, and look further into the immense diversity that makes Star Wars so compelling and memorable.
 There are so many other fantastic stories out there waiting to be told, and there’s no reason that every single one of them needs to center on a human with a lightsaber in hand.